TheMorphium/pymorphic-purple-tiger/README.md

-# Pymorphic Purple Tiger - Pythonic Derivative of Helium's Angry Purple Tiger
+# Pymorphic Purple Tiger - Is a pythonic Derivative of Helium's Angry Purple Tiger
 Pymorphic Purple Tiger generates animal-based hash diegests meant to be memorable and human-readable.
 Pymorphic Purple Tiger is apt for anthropomorphizing project names, crypto addresses, UUIDs, or any complex string of characters that